Dear Members,

 Details of the remuneration paid to the Executive and Non-Executive Directors of the

-Company are given in the Corporate Governance Report Section of this Annual Report.
+Company are given in the Corporate Governance Section of this Annual Report.

 During the year under review your Company has not made any one-time settlement with any